tecnico-distsys/stepframework/src/readme.txt

 $ ant clean build generate-all-db-schemas

-Then, redeploy the flight web server
+Then, redeploy the flight web service and mediator web application

 $ ant quick-redeploy-flight
+$ ant quick-redeploy-mediator

-Finally, run the tests for the workflow services in the mediator/web
+To run tests for one domain at a time:

-component:
+$ ant run-flight-tests

-$ cd mediator/web
+$ ant run-mediator-tests

+To run all tests:

-$ ant run-tests
+$ ant run-all-tests

 8. Extensions